raspberrypilearning/sensehat-scratch-mp3-player/en/step_5.md

 ```
 --- /task ---

-Test your scripts again by clicking the green flag and then use the SenseHAT joystick to change the volume of your music.
+Test your scripts again: click the green flag, and then use the Sense HAT joystick to change the volume of your music.